katjad/javascript101-handbook/the_learning_process.md

 You may not want to become a master, but to get anywhere you are going to have to put a few hours of practice in on a regular basis.

+This is the foundation of [Free Code Camp](https://www.freecodecamp.com/) where after a years full time study you should reach a high level.

 ## Read the Source, Luke
 Take the time to read the source code of other projects.
 It will help you write beautiful code in no time.